How to get involved?

 We have applied several times, through the Federal and State governments, for funding and so far, have been unsuccessful.

-So we’ve established a Fund (bank account) for people to contribute to – small or medium or large sums of money, one off or on a regular basis, to help us implement the vision!
+So we’ve been self-funding as best we can from our workshops, other enterprises and from the trickle of funds that come in through our Fund (bank account) which people (like you) to contribute to – small or medium or large sums of money, one off or on a regular basis, to help us implement the vision!

 OR if you have skills, connections, ideas or suggestions, please let us know – rebel@thehungryspirit.com